Save UP TO 20% with our annual plans

 The answer is Reed-Solomon error correction, which is a common type of error correcting application in digital communications.
 It was invented all the way back in 1960 and has been used for many things over the past several decades, including barcodes and QR codes.

-Using Reed-Solomon error correction is how QR code readers can scan a code even if it has a logo in it or the squares have been altered into other shapes.
+Using Reed-Solomon error correction is how tools to read QR codes can scan a code even if it has a logo in it or the squares have been altered into other shapes.
 (More on that below.)

 The amount of your code that can be obscured depends on various factors like the version of the code and how many total squares it contains.